user00000001/cyano-wallet/PRIVACY.md

 <h1>Privacy Policy</h1>

-<p>Effective date: November 17, 2018</p>
+<p>Effective date: January 1, 2020</p>

-<p>Cyano wallet ("us", "we", or "our") operates the Chrome extension "Cyano wallet" with homepage at https://github.com/OntologyCommunityDevelopers/cyano-wallet website (hereinafter referred to as the "Service").</p>
+<p>Tesra wallet ("us", "we", or "our") operates the Chrome extension "Tesra wallet" with homepage at https://github.com/TesraSupernet/tesra-wallet website (hereinafter referred to as the "Service").</p>

 <p>This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.</p>

 <p>We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
-Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible from https://github.com/OntologyCommunityDevelopers/cyano-wallet</p>
+Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible from https://github.com/TesraSupernet/tesra-wallet</p>

 <h2>Definitions</h2>
 <ul>
     <li>
         <p><strong>Service</strong></p>
-                <p>Service is the Chrome extension "Cyano wallet"</p>
+                <p>Service is the Chrome extension "Tesra wallet"</p>
             </li>
     <li>
         <p><strong>Personal Data</strong></p>